grame-cncm/faustwebsite/_posts/2015-07-28-welcome-to-faust.markdown

 [faustwebsite](https://github.com/grame-cncm/faustwebsite).

 Periodically the server do a `git pull`, then rebuild the website using `jekyll build` and copy the generated site using `rsync`.
+Use `jekyll serve` to run the server locally (http://localhost:4000/).